laistie/laistie.github.io/README.md

-# my website
+# My website ❀

-contains some texts written by me and more about myself.
+Contains some texts written by me and more about myself.

-check out my website on https://laistie.github.io/
+You can check it out on https://laistie.github.io/